jp-embedded/scxmlcc/doc/user-manual.md

 If multiple states are specified, any two of them must have a `<parallel>` state as their nearest common ancestor and they must not be descendants of each other.

+If not all children of a `<paralel>` state is included, the remaining children will enter their initial state.

 ##### `xmlns`
 This attribute is required and must be `"http://www.w3.org/2005/07/scxml"`.